Introduction

 This article will break down these three stages (river, flop, turn) and explore how to approach each effectively.

-What is Flop?
+What is Flop in Poker?

 The flop refers to the initial three community cards dealt face-up in the centre of the table following the first betting round, known as pre-flop.
 These cards impact your hand's strength by providing an early insight into how well your hole cards align with the community ones.

-How to Play at Flop
+Strategies to Play a Flop

-What is Turn?
+What is Turn in Poker?

 The turn is the fourth community card revealed after the second betting round.
 The turn is crucial because it narrows the possibilities, especially if you are on a draw.
 Players often increase the size of the pot significantly on the turn as the hand is getting closer to its final form.

-How to Play at Turn
+Strategies to Play Turn

-What is a River?
+What is a River in Poker?

 The river is the final community card dealt face-up after the turn betting round.
 This is where many Poker hands are decided, and it is crucial to assess the strength of your hand relative to the potential hands your opponents could have.

-How to Play at River
+Strategies to Play River

 Frequently Asked Questions